Education City: Transport

-Doha Metro: Three separate stations of the Doha Metro's Green Line (also known as the Education Line) serve Education City: the Education City station, the Qatar National Library station, and the Al Shaqab station.
+Three separate stations of the Doha Metro's Green Line (also known as the Education Line) serve Education City: the Education City station, the Qatar National Library station, and the Al Shaqab station.
 All three stations were opened to the public on 10 December 2019.

-Education City Tram: The Education City Tram is a sustainable transport system offering free rides within the campus.
+The Education City Tram offers free rides within the campus.
 The tram has three lines: Yellow, Blue, and Green.
 The Yellow and Blue Lines serve the South Campus, while the Green Line connects the North Campus.
-This innovative system is designed to enhance connectivity and reduce the campus's carbon footprint.
+It is designed to enhance connectivity and reduce the campus's carbon footprint.
+Public bus service is also offered.

-Bus Service: Education City features a bus service with frequent stops across different service routes to ensure convenient access to all areas of the campus.

 Controversy

 American universities which have established campuses in Education City have been the subject of ongoing criticism of whether it is appropriate to maintain a campus in Qatar, given the alleged Qatari links to state-sponsored terrorism, the lack of freedom of speech in the country and the country's absolute monarchy.
-In an interview with Gulf News Journal, Herbert London, president of the London Center for Policy Research and a senior fellow at the Manhattan Institute, said "universities I think have compromised themselves" by having campuses in a country like Qatar where academic freedom and freedom of the press are severely limited.
+In an interview with Gulf News Journal, Herbert London, president of the pro-Israeli London Center for Policy Research, said "universities I think have compromised themselves" by having campuses in a country like Qatar where academic freedom and freedom of the press are severely limited.